Skardyy/makurai-nvim/README.md

 4. Blue – Types, modules, interfaces, structs, namespaces..
 5. Purple – Constants, enums, numbers..

-All other elements remain in white to reduce visual noise and maintain focus.
+All other elements remain in white to reduce visual noise.